sensu/sensu-docs/content/sensu-go/5.16/getting-started/sandbox.md

 - Download the Sensu sandbox and [build your first monitoring workflow][1]

 ## Monitor containers and applications
-- [Deploy a sample app with Kubernetes and monitor it with Sensu][2]
+- [Deploy a Sensu Go cluster and example app in Kubernetes and monitor the app with Sensu][2]

 ## Collect metrics
 - [Collect Prometheus metrics with Sensu][3]